-The Authority will continue to assess the possible funding sources needed to demolish and develop Parkview Apartments.
-If available, possibly apply for a HOPE VI grant or enter into some other kind of mixed-finance agreement.
+The Authority will continue to research the possible funding sources needed to demolish and develop Parkview Apartments.
+If available, possibly apply for a HOPE VI grant or enter into some other type of mixed-finance agreement.

-The Authority will create a new entity to further meet the needs of affordable housing in our area.
+The Authority will use a new entity named Affordable Housing and Development Corp. to further meet the needs of affordable housing in our area.

-The Authority will continue to reorganize to move closer to meeting the Asset Management business model for our developments by 2011.
-This will include further training of staff so we can meet all goals and compliances and effectively meet the needs of our community.
+The Authority will continue efforts to comply with the Asset Management business model for our developments by 2011.
+This will include further training of staff so we can achieve all goals and compliances and effectively meet the needs of our community.